Eric-Strady/blog/README.md

 In my project you can find 5 folders and 1 file (except this README.md).

 File:

-->index.php:
+-index.php:
-	-->instantiate Router
+	-instantiate Router

-Folder:
+Folders:

-->controller:
+-controller:
-	-->You gonna find one router and several specific controllers.
+	-You gonna find one router and several specific controllers.

-->model:
+-model:
-	-->In this folder, you can find several files with their managers in folder "Manager".
+	-In this folder, you can find several files with their managers in folder "Manager".
-	-->Each file create a class object.
+	-Each file create a class object.

-->public:
+-public:
-	-->Here we find stylesheet in "css", two specific fonts "BLOODY" and "Monospace Typewriter" in "fonts", pictures for website in "images" and TinyMCE files in "js".
+	-Here we find stylesheet in "css", two specific fonts "BLOODY" and "Monospace Typewriter" in "fonts", pictures for website in "images" and TinyMCE files in "js".

-->recaptcha:
+-recaptcha:
-	-->Files to benefit from reCAPTCHA.
+	-Files to benefit from reCAPTCHA.

-->view:
+-view:
-	-->Two folders inside, one for backend views and one for frontend views.
+	-Two folders inside, one for backend views and one for frontend views.